NerdyProjects/arch-luks-suspend/README.md

 actual suspend, and `luksResume` operations.
 It relies on the `shutdown` initcpio hook to provide access to the initramfs.

+It needs a LVM-on-dm-crypt setup to work properly.
+Also, only the very basic variant has been tested.

 [Arch Linux]: https://www.archlinux.org/
 [dm-crypt with LUKS]: https://wiki.archlinux.org/index.php/Dm-crypt_with_LUKS